shitcoinsherpa/sherpa_bot/README.md

-# AI Twitter Bot for Crypto
+# AI Twitter Bot

-This bot automatically posts about crypto news using AI personalities.
+This bot automatically posts about crypto or artificial intelligence news using AI personalities.
 It's like having your own crypto influencer that never sleeps.

 ## What You Need
 - A computer (Windows, Mac, or Linux)